KKVANONYMOUS/Calculator/README.md

 # Calculator
-This calculator will is made using HTML, CSS3 , Bootstrap 4 and Javascript...However JS part is still left to be coded ;)
+This is a simple Calculator
+# Technical Stack
+1.HTML5
+2.CSS3
+3.Boostrap 4
+4.Vanilla JS